 Electrical Equipment (Safety) Regulation guidance

-Like all UKCA Marking legislation, the Electrical Equipment Safety Regulation is a legal text and requires some interpretation of its contents and application.
-As a result, the UK Government has issued a guidance document that provides clarification on how to apply the regulation.
+Like all legislation (and particularly anything relating to UKCA marking), the Electrical Equipment Safety Regulation is a legal text and requires some interpretation of its contents and application.
+As a result, the UK Government has issued a guidance document that clarifies how to apply the regulation.

 The Element advantage

-Our Certification team provides the Certification Services required for Market Access for many countries throughout the world as well as Notified Body Services for Europe
+Our Certification team provides the Certification Services required for Market Access for many countries worldwide.

 Our team of over 9,000 Engaged Experts in North America, Europe, The Middle East, Australia, Asia and Africa are ready to help you.